flavioespinoza/graphql-react-node/README.md

-# GraphQL - Node, Apollo, React Change
+# GraphQL - Node, Apollo, React

 > This project was setup for the <img src="img/pwc_logo.png" width="40" style="padding-left: 6px; margin-bottom: -3px;"> team to evaluate my GraphQL skills.

 ---

-## Node Express - GraphOL - back
+## Environment Variables
 This project has a MongoDB sandbox setup on mLab.com.

 In the `root folder` create a `.env` file with the following Node Environment Varaibles: